Can My Dog Eat Yogurt?

 What is the Best Kind of Yogurt for Dogs?

-According to Purina Senior Nutritionist Jan Dempsey, “The best kind of yogurt is plain or even non-fat plain.
-Just be sure it’s yogurt without artificial preservatives or any sweeteners.”
-There are yogurts your dog can enjoy and may even be good for him.
+According to Purina Nutritionist Karina Carbo-Johnson, MS, “Plain or non-fat plain without any sweeteners or preservatives is the best kind of yogurt to give to your dog.”
+There are yogurts your dog can enjoy and may even be good for them.
 You need to check the ingredients first, though.

 The right serving size for dogs varies based on the kind of yogurt and your dog’s:

 When you know your dog’s daily nutritional needs, you can determine how much yogurt your dog can have.
-“How much yogurt you feed your dog should be based on the ten percent treat rule.
-That means yogurt should be no more than ten percent of the calories your dog eats every day,” Dempsey explains.
+“Yogurt should be fed as a treat; therefore, yogurt should be no more than ten percent of your dog’s daily caloric intake,” Carbo-Johnson explains.

 Where Can I Find Nutritional Information about Yogurt?